Tropical Fermat-Weber Points over Spaces of $M$-Ultrametrics: Safety Radius for -Ultrametrics

-We view the Bergman fan through the lens of tropical geometry.
-The \emph{tropical max-plus semiring} is $\T := (\R \cup \{- \infty\}, \oplus, \odot)$, where $a \oplus b$ is defined as the maximum $\max(a, b)$, and $a \odot b$ given by the classical addition $a + b$.
+We view the \rot{space of $M$-ultrametrics} through the lens of tropical geometry.
+The \emph{tropical max-plus semiring} is $\T := (\R \cup \{- \infty\}, \oplus, \odot)$, where $a \oplus b$ is defined as the maximum, $\max(a, b)$, and $a \odot b$ is given by the classical addition $a + b$.
 Tropical arithmetic extends coordinate-wise to the semimodule $\T^q$.
 The tropical sum of two vectors is their coordinate-wise maximum, and tropical scalar multiplication by $\lambda \in \T$ is translation by $\lambda \qq$.
-Here, $\qq$ denotes the vector of ones in $\R^q$.